Skip to content

 The Assets helper will prioritise the dist directory if it can find one, and will ignore anything in the static folder.

-npm run dev (development build), npm run build (production build) and npm run serve (development hot reload) should work as you would expect.
+npm run build (production build) and npm run dev (development hot reload) should work as you would expect.

 bash

-# first instance in e.g. /foo-bar-theme - this will run on standard localhost:8080 port
+# first instance in e.g. /foo-bar-theme - this will run on localhost:5173 port by default

 # second instance in e.g. /foo-bar-plugin - you will need to set a port manually or it will fail